 For any cancellations received up to 16th June 2017, a full refund is made.
 After this date we cannot offer a refund as we have already paid for your attendance.
 The event is run on a not for profit basis and one of the ways of keeping the costs as low as possible is to agree numbers as far in advance of the event as possible, hence why it becomes more expensive to enter as we get closer to the event.
 For these reasons we are unable to defer entries to future events.

-ORGANISATION AND PLANNING
+ORGANISATION AND CONTACT

 The organisation of the competition is conducted by a small army of unpaid volunteer helpers drawn from a wide variety of clubs and organisations, including the many faithful stalwarts who help out every year and without whose experience it would not be possible to conduct such an event.
 These teams of volunteers allow us to keep the entry fees as low as possible to benefit you.